-ADVANCED PLACEMENT FRENCH LANGUAGE & CULTURE Course #4155 Full year
+ADVANCED PLACEMENT FRENCH LANGUAGE & CULTURE Course #4155

-Advanced Placement French Language & Culture is conducted exclusively in French utilizing authentic materials from the French-speaking cultures.
+Full year Credit: 1.0 Advanced Placement French Language & Culture is conducted exclusively in French utilizing authentic materials from the French-speaking cultures.
 Students have regular and ample opportunities to improve all four language skills and to prepare for the AP Language and Culture Exam.
 Course content comes from authentic sources produced by native speakers intended for a native speaker audience.
 This advanced placement course provides intensive and extensive reading, discussion, and analysis in French of diverse sources.
 The analysis of these sources will specifically target the following AP themes: Personal and Public Identities, Family and Community, Contemporary Life, Global Challenges, Science and Technology, and Beauty and Aesthetics.
 Language skills are not taught in isolation, but rather integrated to communicate about a wide range of topics and media.
 The class prepares students to take the Advanced Placement Exam in French Language & Culture.
 This course is conducted entirely in French; students are expected to respond to in-class discussion with thoughtfulness and linguistic sophistication.
 NCAA approved course.

 Prerequisite: Departmental approval.
 Open to grades 11 and 12.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.